Nonreciprocity of hydrodynamic electron transport in noncentrosymmetric conductors

 In the absence of Galilean invariance, the expression $P \delta_{ij} + \rho v_i v_j$ for the equilibrium part of the momentum flux tensor in Eq.~\eqref{eq:Pi_ij} should be viewed as a formal expansion of momentum flux density in an equilibrium state of uniform flow to second order in the powers of the flow velocity $\bm{v}$ with higher-order terms omitted.

 For a current flowing through a channel of width $2d$, as displayed in Fig.~\ref{fig:Hall-bar}, the velocity field has only one nonzero component $\bm{v} = u(y)\hat{\mathbf{x}}$, which depends only on the transverse coordinate $y$.
 The viscous force density is fully described by the single component of the viscous stress, $\sigma_{xy} (y)$.
-As a result, Eq.~\eqref{NS} reduces to
+Its nonreciprocal part $\delta \sigma_{xy} = \eta N u \partial_y u$ is characterized by a single parameter $N$, which has units of inverse velocity.
+For a characteristic flow velocity $U_0$, the nonreciprocity number is then defined as $\mathcal{N} = N U_0$, and Eq.~\eqref{NS} reduces to

 where we absorbed the pressure gradient $\partial_xP$ into the electromotive force (EMF) density $n e \mathcal{E}=neE-\partial_x P$.
-The latter is related to the voltage drop, $\mathcal{E} = V/L$, with $L$ being the length of the Hall bar \footnote{It is worth noting that for Galilean-invariant liquids, the Navier-Stokes equation predicts a linear current-voltage dependence for the Poiseuille flow at arbitrary Reynolds numbers.
-Therefore, in this case all nonlinearity is nonreciprocal.}.
-For vector- and tensor- type of symmetry breaking the value of the nonreciprocity parameter $\mathcal{N}$ in Eq. \eqref{ns1} is easily determined from Eqs.~\eqref{eq:stress} and \eqref{eq:stress_C3}.
+The latter is related to the voltage drop, $\mathcal{E} = V/L$, with $L$ being the length of the Hall bar.
+For Poiseuille flow, the convective nonlinear terms in the Navier–Stokes equation do not affect the velocity profile~\cite{LL-V6}.
+Therefore, the nonlinear two-terminal conductance arises only from the velocity dependence of the viscosity, and is entirely nonreciprocal.

+For vector- and tensor- type of symmetry breaking the value of the nonreciprocity parameter $\mathcal{N}$ in Eq. \eqref{ns1} is determined from Eqs.~\eqref{eq:stress} and \eqref{eq:stress_C3}.
 For vector-type the precise form of $\mathcal{N}$ depends on the mutual orientation of the field with respect to the flow velocity.
-For tensor-type $\mathcal{N}=(r+\bar{r})U_0/2$.
+For tensor-type we have $\mathcal{N}=(r+\bar{r})U_0/2$.
 Notice that a rotation of crystalline axes by an angle $\theta$ relative to the flow changes $r \to r e^{3 i \theta}$.
 Therefore, the combination $r+\bar{r}$ in the nonreciprocity parameter exhibits a periodic modulation $\propto \cos(3[\theta - \theta_0])$.
 This is consistent with the three-fold rotation symmetry observed in nonreciprocity measurements in valley-polarized multilayer graphene \cite{LeoLi:arxiv2023,Chichinadze:2024}.

 Equation \eqref{ns1} can be readily integrated with the integration constants fixed by the boundary condition imposed on the flow.
 For simplicity, we apply no-slip conditions $u(\pm d)=0$.
 The more general case of a flow with a finite slip length does not alter the essential physics underlying nonreciprocity.
-Thus, the profile of the flow can be found in the form
+Choosing $U_0$ as the Poiseuille flow velocity at the center of the channel, $U_0=en\mathcal{E}d^2/\eta$, we express the profile of the flow in the form